8 Magical Harry Potter Sites in Edinburgh, Scotland Every Muggle Should See

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission.
 Read the full disclosure policy here.

-It's been more than a decade since the release of the last Harry Potter book (and also more than a decade now since the release of the last Harry Potter movie!), and yet the fandom is still going strong.
+It's been more 15 years since the release of the last Harry Potter book (and also more than a decade now since the release of the last Harry Potter movie!), and yet the fandom is still going strong.
 Harry Potter is a cultural phenomenon that may never fade away.

 And this Harry Potter fan is totally here for it!